-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Newspaper 10/28/21, 01/25/22, 04/22/22 Non-English Speaking - Specify other language: Spanish Non- No attendance None received Public notice for public hearing did not result in any comments targeted/broad community 2 Direct Mailings/E-mails Community Groups Local and Adjacent Municipalities Emails and flyers for public hearings were sent to community groups.
-Letters were mailed directly to all municipalities within Morris County, as well as to all counties adjacent to Morris County None received NA 3 Virtual Public Meeting #1: November 09, 2021 Applicants Orientation meetings are well advertised and promoted as it is mandatory for groups and municipalities wishing to make an application for funds.
-NA 4 Public Hearing #2: May 23, 2022 General [To be updated following second hearing] [To be updated following second hearing] [To be updated following second hearing]
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Newspaper 01/05/23, 03/01/23, 04/04/23 Non-English Speaking - Specify other language: Spanish No attendance None received Public notice for public hearing did not result in any comments Non- targeted/broad community 2 Direct Mailings/E-mails Community Groups Local and Adjacent Municipalities Emails and flyers for public hearings were sent to community groups.
+Letters were mailed directly to all municipalities within Morris County, as well as to all counties adjacent to Morris County None received NA 3 Public Hearing #1: March 15, 2023 Non- targeted/broad community Applicants Orientation meetings are well advertised and promoted as it is mandatory for groups and municipalities wishing to make an application for funds.
+None received NA 4 Public Hearing #2: May 3, 2023 Non- targeted/broad community Two members of the public attended the hearing.
+None received N/A